 The Maryland DUI records are a database of people who have been convicted of driving under the influence in Maryland.
 The database is divided by convictions made before July 1, 2017, and those made after July 1, 2017.

 According to the Public Information Act, the Maryland DUI records are publicly available to anyone who wants to see them.
 They can be searched by name or date through the Maryland Criminal Justice Information System.

 What Is Included in the Maryland Criminal Justice Information System?

 In addition to the specific criminal act, a public criminal record includes the following information about an individual:

 DUIs are serious crimes in the U.S. and can wreak havoc on your life.
 A DUI infraction will remain on your public criminal record for a minimum of five years.

 However, it can remain on your record for much longer if you were convicted of a DUI during the commission of another crime (such as domestic violence) or under certain conditions.

-To avoid a DUI conviction or to remove an arrest or conviction from your public criminal record, consider retaining the services of an experienced Maryland DUI Lawyer like Morgan E. Leigh of Scrofano Law.
+To avoid a DUI conviction or to remove an arrest or conviction from your public criminal record, consider retaining the services of an experienced Maryland DUI Lawyer like Paolo Gnocchi of Scrofano Law.